Check out all the amazing things to experience as well as a photo tour of one of Disney’s most immersive resorts!

 If you run out of your medications, diapers, or other toiletries, Disney has you covered!
 Check out the assortment in the photo below.

 Disney’s Wilderness Lodge standard rooms are the Disney owned rooms located adjacent and overlooking the main lobby.
-They sleep either 4 (2 queen beds) or 2 guests (king bed).
-When booking on Disney’s website there are rooms offered with both bed setups as well as a variety of views.
+They sleep either 4 (2 queen beds) or 2 guests (king bed) offering a variety of views.

 Available views consist of standard, courtyard, nature or fireworks.
-Pricing will vary depending on the view chosen.
 These rooms offer the least expensive Disney Deluxe rates at Disney World.

 Like other Disney Deluxe Resorts, the Wilderness Lodge offers club level rooms.
 Club level rooms offer both standard and deluxe rooms.
 Standard are the same as above rooms while Deluxe rooms are larger.